 Belden Fill Ratio Calculator

 Belden Fill Ratio Calculator Explained

-Belden fill ratio describes how much of a raceway’s or tray’s cross-sectional area is occupied by cables.
-You compare the combined cable area to the available interior area.
-The percentage is your fill ratio.
-Codes and best practices set limits so pulling tension, heat dissipation, and maintenance remain manageable.
+Belden fill ratio describes how much of a round conduit’s cross-sectional area is occupied by cables.
+The calculator compares the combined area of identical round cables to the conduit’s interior area, and expresses the result as a percentage.
+You then compare that percentage to a design fill limit you choose, so pulling tension, heat dissipation, and maintenance stay manageable.

+Belden Fill Ratio Calculator